 The majority of cash from operating activities is generated from the rental payments we receive from our tenants, which is first used to fund our property-level operating expenses, with any excess cash being primarily used for principal and interest payments on our borrowings, management fees to our Adviser, administrative fees to our Administrator, and other corporate-level expenses.
-Cash provided by operating activities increased for the three months ended March 31, 2020, as compared to the prior-year period, primarily due to an early lease termination payment of approximately \$3.0 million received from the outgoing tenant on four of our farms in Arizona and additional rental payments received from recent acquisitions, partially offset by increases in the amounts of fees paid to our Adviser and interest payments made during the three months ended March 31, 2020.
-As of the date of this filing, all but one of our tenants are current in their rental payments to us, and we have not received any requests from tenants seeking rent relief as a result of COVID-19.
-Further, we currently expect rental payments to continue to be paid on time for at least the foreseeable future.
+Cash provided by operating activities increased for the six months ended June 30, 2020, as compared to the prior-year period, primarily due to an early lease termination payment of approximately \$3.0 million received from the outgoing tenant on four of our farms in Arizona and additional rental payments received from recent acquisitions, partially offset by increases in the amounts of fees paid to our Adviser and interest payments made during the six months ended June 30, 2020.
+As of the date of this filing, with the exception of approximately \$396,000 of rental payments owed by three tenants that we expect to collect within the next 90 days (which payments were originally due on July 1, 2020; see above under "-Overview-Impact of COVID-19 on our Business and Operations" for further discussion on these rent deferrals and late payments), all of our tenants are current in their rental payments to us, and we have not received any additional requests from tenants seeking rent relief as a result of COVID-19.
+Further, the aforementioned delayed collections notwithstanding, we currently expect rental payments to continue to be paid on time for at least the foreseeable future.
 However, there can be no assurance that our business and financial and operational results will not be impacted by the COVID-19 pandemic or that we will be able to pay distributions to our stockholders in the future at the same rate, or at all.